 The ongoing COVID-19 pandemic has affected how we typically go about our daily lives, but many folks may have plans to take a road trip or to visit family and friends for Thanksgiving dinner.
-If you’re one of them, there are two things you can count on this Thanksgiving: traffic (and lots of it) as families hit the road to dine together, and a heavy police presence on the roads watching out for drivers who are impaired, distracted, behaving aggressively, or not wearing their seat belts.
+If you’re one of them, there are two things you can count on this Thanksgiving: traffic and a heavy police presence on the roads watching out for drivers who are impaired, distracted, driving aggressively or not wearing their seatbelts.

 - Prepare your vehicle for the drive ahead.
 Top up your car’s windshield wiper fluid, ensure that your tires are properly inflated, and remember to travel with an emergency roadside safety kit.

 - Make sure you’ve got all your car-related documents handy.
 No matter where you're travelling this weekend, your car insurance coverage will follow you should something go wrong.
-Just make sure you have your driver’s licence, insurance documents, ownership and registration with you.
+Ensure you have your driver’s licence, car insurance documents, vehicle ownership and registration with you.

-- Listen to the weather reports.
+- Monitor weather reports.
 If there’s rain in the forecast (or worse) adjust your driving to fit the conditions.
-Foul weather and poor visibility requires you to drive at a slower speed than what’s posted.
+Foul weather and poor visibility require you to drive at a slower speed than what’s posted.
 Posted speed limits designate the fastest speed at which you can safely travel in optimal road conditions.
-When roads—and the weather—are not optimal, slow down.
+When roads and the weather are not optimal, slow down.
 Also, be aware of traffic reports before you leave and while on the road to make changes to your route if need be.

-- Look for less travelled routes.
+- Map out less travelled routes.
 Major highways are everyone’s route of choice; try some of the smaller highways.
-In addition to less traffic, you'll also be treated to some beautiful scenery as the leaves are beginning to change colour.
+In addition to less traffic, you'll also be treated to some dazzling scenery as the leaves begin to change colour.

-- If there is a collision on route, give emergency personnel the space they need.
-Slow down and move over when passing stopped police, ambulance, fire trucks, or tow trucks with flashing lights on; it’s the law and comes with hefty fines if ignored.
+- Watch for emergency vehicles.
+If there is a collision up ahead of you, give emergency personnel the space they need.
+Slow down and move over when passing police, ambulance, fire trucks, or tow trucks with flashing lights on; it’s the law and comes with hefty fines if ignored.

 - Don’t drive distracted.
 Distracted driving is hazardous.
 Put your mobile phone on "Do Not Disturb," let your passengers select the music, and if you get peckish, eat at a rest stop.

 - Don’t drive impaired.
 Never get behind the wheel if you’ve consumed alcohol or cannabis.
-Always have a designated driver if you’ve partaken in either.
+Always have a designated driver ready if you intend to partake in either.

-- Unfortunately, all long weekends have to come to a close.
-As much as you might plan and prepare to get to where you want to go, don't forget to do the same for the return home.
+Unfortunately, all long weekends must end.
+As much as you might plan and prepare to get to where you want to go, don't forget to do the same for your return home.

-On this Thanksgiving long weekend, take care when out on the roads because it’s about more than just keeping your car insurance rates low, it’s about arriving at your destination safely.
+On this Thanksgiving long weekend, take care when out on the roads and arrive at your destination safely.
+Happy Thanksgiving!